How to Kill Bracken

 Why Bracken Is So Hard to Kill

-This deep root system puts bracken in the same league as other notoriously difficult weeds like horsetail, creeping thistle, and Japanese knotweed – all require a systemic approach rather than just removing what’s visible.
+This deep root system puts bracken in the same league as other notoriously difficult weeds like horsetail, ground elder, wild garlic, and bamboo.
+All require a systemic approach rather than just removing what’s visible.

 When you cut the fronds, you remove the plant’s ability to photosynthesise temporarily.
 But those deep rhizomes simply draw on stored energy to send up new growth.
 Worse, cutting can actually stimulate the plant to produce more shoots as a survival response.